ngordon68/hwth2024/README.md

 # User Story
-- As a working class citizen with bad spending habits, I would like to see how much I spend
+- As a working millennial with bad spending habits, I would like to see how much I spend
-- As a working class citizen with bad spending habits, I like to see a breakdown of my spending
+- As a working millennial with bad spending habits, I like to see a breakdown of my spending
-- As a working class citizen with bad spending habits, I like to see which category I spent the most
+- As a working millennial with bad spending habits, I like to see which category I spent the most